eiab30p/OracleConnection/README.md

 For some reason you need to remove socket files...not sure why but when starting listener you will not be able to do so.

+#### ORA-27102: out of Memory Linux cannot allocate memory (WTF)

+This command may come up it did for me.
+Below is how I fixed it but probably will break something else.

 ##### Source

 [Markup Help](https://confluence.atlassian.com/bitbucketserver/markdown-syntax-guide-776639995.html)